 Grandma’s BEST Love Gift

-Did you know that grandma’s best love gift is to bring her family together, gather around a table and simple eat a good ole Sunday roast.
+Did you know that grandma’s best love gift, is to bring her family together, gather around a table and simple eat a good ole Sunday roast?

-I know this, because I am one of those grandmas, but there are times when it just is not possible.
-The next best thing, is for grandma to drop off a large pot of her Sunday roast for her family to stay at home, after a long week.
+The next best thing, is for grandma to drop off a large pot of a Sunday roast for her family to stay at home, after their long week.

 Often times I have picked up one of the oversize roasting pots from my kids during the week, load it up with chickens, veggies and other healthy herbs and spices and drop it off, uncooked.

 All they have to do, is pop it into their oven, and just take the day to relax in their own home, get well and smell grandma’s cooking fill their home.
-Best Love Gift Ever!

 Ingredients Needed